faucetsdn/faucet/docs/vendors/allied-telesis/README_Allied_Telesis.rst

     awplus (config)# interface vlan4090
     awplus (config-if)# no ip igmp snooping tcn query solicit

+    /* Disable IGMP snooping globally which may intefere with redundant links and FAUCET stacking.
+       This requirement may be removed in future releases. */ awplus (config)# no ip igmp snooping

 Once OpenFlow is up and running and connected to Faucet/Gauge controller, you should be able to verify the operation using some of our show commands.